 Guardianship is a process utilized when someone is unable to make decisions or satisfy their own needs due to mental decline, illness or age.
 A court will appoint a guardian who will be held responsible for making sure the legal and personal needs of the incapacitated person, known as a ward, are met.
-Establishing a guardianship can be quite complex and confusing but the Gainesville family law lawyers at the Law Office of Silverman, Mack & Associates can walk you through the process.
+Establishing a guardianship can be quite complex and confusing but the Gainesville family law attorneys with the Law Office of Silverman, Mack & Associates can walk you through the process.

-Types of Guardianship
+Types Of Guardianship

 Incapacitated Adult Guardianships